ahadalichowdhury/ClipSync-frontend/README.md

-# ClipSync Website with OS Detection
+# LocalClip Website with OS Detection

-This is the frontend website for ClipSync, a clipboard manager application.
+This is the frontend website for LocalClip, a clipboard manager application.
 The website now includes intelligent OS detection that automatically customizes the download experience based on the user's operating system.

 ## 🚀 Features